 • You need their help now, so you don’t hurt yourself even worse

 • These problems can get better with counseling and treatment

 • Ask them to do some research on their own

 • You need to see a doctor, and to find a counselor who is experienced at treating eating disorders and/or cutting

 Your parents may not understand, they may become angry or sad, they blame themselves, but their reaction is not what is important.
-Telling them about your eating disorder so you can receive professional help is the most important matter at hand.
+Talking to your parents about your eating disorder may help you get access to professional help, which is the most important matter at hand.
 Your parents are not responsible for your eating disorder, but they can play an important role in your recovery.
 If your parents are feeling guilty or ashamed, the best thing you can do is point them to resources to learn more.
 Printing off some of the articles you have read might be a good start.
 It’s also helpful to remind yourself that you’re not responsible for your parents’ feelings or reactions.
 It will be a process for them, just like your recovery will be a process for you.